ddiLab/SageEdu/setup/general/pythonSetup.md

 	5. Click the "escape" key on your keyboard, type ":wq", and hit "enter" or "return" on your keyboard
 	6. Exit out of all terminal windows because the change only takes place in new terminal windows

 You now have a working virtual environment!
+And you can create countless more following steps 2 & 5-8!

 **Important:** Never install packages using `(my_project_env)user@host:~$ sudo ...` commands within the virtual environment because it will cause dependency issues, so instead, install packages with `(my_project_env)user@host:~$ pip install ...` or any other way that does not run root permissions within the virtual environment (e.g., `(my_project_env)user@host:~$ python3 -m pip install ...`).
 If it's necessary to install something to root, do so outside of the virtual environment (e.g., installing tshark, libportaudio2).
 Though, this may require you to run the program outside of the virtual environment.
 If in doubt, look up what each part of a command does.
 Everything that can be done by a system setup can be done within a virtual environment.
 Just make sure to intall the appropriate packages correctly.